When talking about colleges, it is important to know that An endowment refers to money or any financial asset that are donated to an institution.

 Parents and college-bound students must keep an eye out for college and universities that offer institutional aid from both their institution’s operating funds and endowment income/assets!

-If you have any questions please comment below or email us at firstname.lastname@example.org for more personal questions.
+If you have any questions please comment below or email us at firstname.lastname@example.org.